Cassandra: Efficient Enforcement of Sequential Execution for Cryptographic Programs (Extended Version): Branch Analysis of Constant-Time Cryptographic Programs

 \subsection{Detailed Branch Analysis}

-In this section, we investigate branches in different constant-time cryptographic programs from BearSSL library~\cite{bearssl}.
-Note, that we consider all types of branches: conditional direct branches, unconditional indirect branches, returns, etc. To collect branch traces, we use Intel Pin~\cite{luk2005pin} and dump the branch target at each execution of a branch.
+In this section, we investigate branches in different constant-time cryptographic programs from BearSSL~\cite{bearssl}, OpenSSL~\cite{openssl} and post-quantum crypto (PQC) programs: Kyber~\cite{kyber} and SPHINCS+~\cite{sphincs}.
+We consider all types of branches: conditional direct branches, unconditional indirect branches, returns, etc. To collect branch traces, we use Intel Pin~\cite{luk2005pin} and record the branch target at each execution of a branch.
 Figure~\ref{fig:branch-analysis-flow} shows an overview of our branch analysis steps.
-As the first step (step~\flowstep{1} in Figure~\ref{fig:branch-analysis-flow}), we collect the \raw{} traces for each static branch.
-In this trace, we capture all the target PCs of a branch (i.e., the branch outcome) in the order they are executed (for not-taken cases, we dump the next PC).
-Here is an example of \raw{} trace of a loop branch $BR_0$ with a loop count of four:
+In the first step (step~\flowstep{1} in Figure~\ref{fig:branch-analysis-flow}), we collect the \raw{} traces for each static branch.
+In this trace, we capture all the target PCs of a branch (i.e., the branch outcome) in the order they are executed (we log the next PC for not-taken cases).
+Here is an example of \raw{} trace of a loop branch $BR_0$ with loop count of four:

 where $\targetBlue{PC_1}$ is the taken path of the branch and $\targetRed{PC_0}$ is the next PC after $BR_0$ (i.e., the not-taken path).